I grabbed your attention, I hope! The other day I was watching a video by the fantastic Miss Cassey Ho of Blogilates, called The Perfect Body.

 What’s my point here?

 My point is that just because these professionals don’t look like what (supposing you pigeonhole people based on their physical appearance) a doctor, hairdresser, or dermatologist “should” look like, doesn’t diminish the quality of services they are trained to provide.
 In fact, the very reason they most likely became interested in their field, probably came from their personal experiences or struggles, which motivated them to want to help others.
-This also means, they are only human and still struggle.
+It also means, they are only human and still struggle.

 My “imperfect” body makes ME a better trainer.